 Healing Herbals

-Amanita Muscaria Disposable Vape
+Amanita Muscaria Disposable essential oil diffuser

-Amanita Muscaria Disposable Vape
+Amanita Muscaria Disposable essential oil diffuser

 *this product will not be distributed to Louisiana.
 (Must be 21 years or older to purchase.
 We do not ship to the following states: Louisiana)